mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 ## Do I still love it?

 This has definitely been my most stressful year as a bootstrapped founder.

+I like feeling like I'm running a real business.
+There's real money coming in, so I get to make intelligent decisions about how to allocate resources.
+In my previous projects, my businesses would make like $50/month, and at that scale, there's not really any interesting business decisions to make.
+Like, do I hire a competent developer to write four lines of code with that $50?

 I love writing and programming, and the past year didn't leave me much time to do either.
 The nature of the business requires .
 My team is growing